Dentistry

 How often do I need to bring my pet in for a dental check?

-When you bring your pet in for their routine check-up/annual vaccines, we’ll take a look at their teeth and let you know if they have any dental issues.
-If you have any concerns before then, you can always book in for a consultation to discuss your concerns with one of our clinical members of staff beforehand.
+During your pet’s routine check-up or annual vaccinations, we’ll examine their teeth and let you know if there are any dental issues.
+If you have concerns before then, you can always book a consultation to discuss them with our clinical team.

 How much will a dental procedure cost?

-It's challenging to provide an exact estimate for a dental procedure without first examining your pet and, in some cases, taking dental X-rays to determine how many teeth may need to be extracted.
-The cost depends on several factors, including: the number of dental x-rays and extractions required and whether preoperative blood tests or IV fluids are necessary.
+You can find the price ranges for Stage 1 and 2 dental procedures on our pricing page.
+We can provide a more accurate cost estimate after examining your pet.
+In some cases, dental X-rays are needed to determine how many teeth may need to be extracted.
+The final cost depends on several factors, including the number of X-rays and extractions, as well as whether preoperative blood tests or IV fluids are required.

-My pet is elderly and I am worried about putting them under for their scale-polish?
+My pet is elderly and I am worried about putting them under general anaesthetic for their dental procedure?

 For our elderly patients, we take extra precautions to ensure their safety during procedures.
 We recommend a preoperative blood test to check kidney, liver, and other vital parameters.
 If the results raise concerns, we may adjust the anaesthetic or reconsider the procedure.
 We also perform a thorough heart and lung auscultation to check for any signs of cardiac disease.
 If there are any concerns then we might recommend treatment or further investigation prior to starting the dental.